melt7777/admintools/linux/mediaserver/README.md

 systemctl daemon-reload

 sudo systemctl start deluged

-sudo su debian-deluged deluged
+sudo su debian-deluged -
+# as debian-deluged user:

+# load webui on 8112 to configure the server with (to turn on 58846)
-sudo su debian-deluged deluge-web --fork
+deluge-web --fork

+# point a brower at this box's ip:8112
+# default pass is **deluge** , change it when it prompts you to
-# login webui ip:8112 and change the webui password, and then connect it to your deluged server using deluged username:password and the deluged ip:58846
+# connect it to your deluged server using connect button
+# in preferences, click Daemon tab, click Allow Remote connections

 ```

 ### Sonarr